The online Comment window has expired

 • Default_avatar

-Alan Chavoya over 1 year ago
+Alan Chavoya about 2 years ago

 I am writing to oppose the budget proposal.
 It's absurd that Mayor Johnson, knowing that the city is heading towards insolvency, continues to give into the demands of the police for an even larger budget.
 The city cannot afford to continue spending so much money on the police.
 Increased spending on police gets justified by talking points about crime rates going up in Milwaukee.
 How exactly is spending more money going to drive crime rates down?
 Over the last decades, Milwaukee has increased the police budget to take up half of the city's budget while crime rates have also skyrocketed.
 Increased spending on police has not and will not lower crime.